 Sleep Regressions 101

 Just like with everything else, every baby reacts differently to developmental leaps.
 Additionally, some babies will sail through certain leaps without batting an eye, only to be harshly affected by the subsequent leap.
 The bad news: developmental leaps often do disrupt sleep.
 The good news: when handled correctly, the sleep issues that arrive along with the leaps need not be permanent.

 Travel often disrupts sleep for two reasons.
-Either the parent chooses to leave behind routines and schedules in favor of a more relaxed vacation, or, the parent is forced to tend to their baby in ways and at times they normally would not while at home.
+Either the parent chooses to leave behind routines and schedules in favor of a more relaxed vacation.
+Or, the parent is forced to tend to their baby in ways, and at times they normally would not while at home.
 Regardless of what transpires on vacation, babies often come home jet lagged and accustomed to a new, more parental-hands on set of sleep associations.